 James graduated from The University of Manchester in 2016 with a master’s degree in Physics.
 He later completed his PhD in 2021 at the Tyndall Centre for Climate Change Research.
 His PhD research was supported by the President’s Doctoral Scholar award that offers over 100 elite postgraduate research studentships per year.
 The award recognises researchers of the highest calibre, who have the commitment and desire to work on challenging research projects in world-leading research environments.

-James has been interviewed by BBC Radio 4 and Transform magazine about his work and won the audience favourite and runner-up prizes in the 2019 Three Minute Thesis (3MT) competition.
+James has been interviewed by BBC radio 4 and Transform magazine about his work and won the audience favourite and runner-up prizes in the 2019 Three Minute Thesis (3MT) competition.
 He is also a co-host of the Tyndall Centre’s official 20th-year podcast, which interviews a number of the Tyndall Centre’s academics about their world-leading research.

-James Mason graduated from The University of Manchester in 2016 with a Master’s degree in Physics.
-His master’s project developed cryogenic equipment for astronomy-based research.
 He enjoys quantitative work and is proficient in optimisation techniques, data analysis and data visualisation.